The-Diamondback-Lab/dbkreduxapi/README.md

 2. Once you authenticate, switch from your account to the team's account by running `now switch` and choosing the team.

 3. To deploy, simply run `now`.
 Now will grab all necessary deployment information from the included `now.json`.
-It will automatically use the stored secret variable (`redispwd`) as an environment variable in deployment, as specified in `now.json`.
+It will automatically use the stored secret variables as environment variables in deployment, as specified in `now.json`.
 More on that: https://zeit.co/blog/environment-variables-secrets.

 4. If the deployment looks good, you can alias it to the production URL.
 To do this, run `now alias api.dbknews.com`.